atrauzzi/laravel-serializer/readme.md

 similar to the mutators that can be created on Eloquent models.
 That said, you can also define methods following the same convention if you are using any other ORM and/or POPOs.

+Serialization is done by requesting an instance of `JMS\Serializer\Serializer` from the Laravel container.
+Once you have that instance, you can make use of it as per the [normal JMS serializer docs](http://jmsyst.com/libs/serializer/master/usage).

 Let's assume the following mapping configuration:

     ...